 Forensic Exam Guidelines for Primary and Secondary Victims

 There is no right or wrong response after a sexual assault has occurred.
 This life altering crime is motivated by power, control and the need to humiliate another.
 Everyone responds and reacts differently and victims of this heinous crime most often find themselves confused, shocked, fearful and very uncertain about what was just forced upon them.

 A forensic medical examination (rape exam) option is available to victims whether you choose to report it or not.
 A forensic medical examination is an exam specifically designed to collect evidence left behind by the perpetrator.
 The choice to have this exam is a hard one to make when an assault has happened, but can often be helpful in the healing process and time is of the essence.

-All adult sexual assault forensic (rape kit) exams are performed by SANE (sexual assault nurse examiners) nurses within the Northeast Georgia Medical Center in Gainesville Georgia.
-The services provided there are free to adult victims and are performed in a private setting within Northeast Georgia Medical.
-Services are easily accessible when the process is followed.
+The Piedmont circuit has several exam locations and all sexual assault forensic (rape kit) exams are performed by SANE (sexual assault nurse examiners) nurses.
+The services provided are free to adult victims and are performed in a private setting.
+PRCC advocates can assist with accessing forensic exams.
+Please call the hotline: 770.586.5423